jpacilo/jpacilo/README.md

 - 🎓 I am part of the pioneer batch of the AI program at UP Diliman, where I am currently studying MEng in Artificial Intelligence
 - ⛴️ I worked with a tech startup in US before, where I was training docAI models for processing paperworks in the global trade
-- 📡 I worked with a telco company in PH before, where I was doing mostly tabular ML and where we kickstarted geospatial DS practice
+- 📡 I worked with a telco company in PH before, where I was doing mostly tabular ML and where we kickstarted geospatial DS

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.